Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 **Problem 1:** Numerous typo's, and incorrect widths within numerous modules.
 **Solution:** The typo's and incorrect widths were found through running behavioral simulation and either following an error message, or determining where the issue first occurred, and tracking down the signal that caused the error.
 In the second case the error was almost always an incorrect width.

-**Problem 2:** Unexpected data hazards caused by additonal instructions.
+**Problem 2:** Unexpected data hazards caused by additional instructions.
 This was because the memory stage only forwarded one signal, when multiple possible signals could be written to a register.More on this problem can be found in [Challenges section #2](#2-unexpected-hazards-october-4th).
 **Solution:** Added a multiplexer to the **memory** stage that determined the signal that was to be forwarded back to the **execute** stage.
 The control signal was ResultSrc, as this is already used to determine what is to be written back to the register file.

 **Problem 3:** Register file read data couldn't access written data on the clock cycle it was written in.